JasmitaC/Arrays-and-Pointers/README.md

+Hello there!
+I am a university student studying Interactive Multimedia and Design.

 # Arrays-and-Pointers
-A program that uses dynamic memory allocation to keep a record of a user's purchases, allows them to enter new ones, view their purchases and see the maximum and minimum values of their purchases.
+This is a program that uses dynamic memory allocation to keep a record of a user's purchases, allows them to enter new ones, view their purchases and see the maximum and minimum values of their purchases.